JIR91/CS290-Web-Development/assignment 0/README.md

 loads quickly or slowly considering the data on the page, fun or frustrating, flashy or boring, cute or dreadful, great or poor interactivity, whatever else you might think of!)

 - Google's results page (https://www.google.com/), regardless of what's searched, the page is always left-aligned.
-I believe it appear more elegent if it was centered.
+I believe it would be more elegent if it was centered.
 - LBCC's login procedure (https://www.linnbenton.edu/) opens to many tabs to reach our destination.
 I would like to know why and could it be modified so that user simple enters username and password information, and loads on the same tab.
 - Canvas's course's navigation menu (https://canvas.instructure.com/login/canvas) is at an odd location (upper-left).
 The 3-horizontal, as a user means a hiden menu is there, should be relocated at top-right instead of